Chinese foreign aid

-Chinese foreign aid may be considered in this article as both governmental (official) and private development aid and humanitarian aid originating from the People’s Republic of China.
+Chinese foreign aid may be considered as both governmental (official) and private development aid and humanitarian aid originating from the People's Republic of China (PRC).

 Chinese official aid - unlike most major nation-state sources of aid - is not regulated and measured under the OECD's protocols for official development assistance (ODA).
 According to OECD estimates, 2020 official development assistance from China increased to US$4.8 billion.
 In this respect, the program is similar in monetary size to those of Norway and Canada.
 China, however, provides a larger amount of development finance in the form of less-concessional loans.
 The Chinese government represents its aid as characterised by a framework of South-South cooperation and "not interfering in the internal affairs of the recipient countries".

+In 2018, China established the China International Development Cooperation Agency (CIDCA) to have the main responsibility for coordinating the country's foreign aid.
+Other government bodies continue to have roles in administering foreign aid from China.